lauraccunningham/homework-02/README.md

     mkdir homework-02
     ls
     cd homework-02

     ipython notebook --ip=0.0.0.0 --no-browser --script --pylab=inline

 From here we will now be able to run and operate out iPython Notebook.
-Within your browser (ie. Safari) type into your bar `127.0.0.1:7777` to open the iPython Dashboard.
+Within your browser open `127.0.0.1:7777` for seeing your iPython Dashboard.
 Here you should be all set to begin, and in the correct location for **homework-02**.

 **Curation, Analysis, & Visualization**